kitttn/temptest/Flashing-images.md

 6. Apply power to Endo.

 #####Software Steps
-1. Open a terminal window and start the JLink gdbserver, specifying the SVC device: `JLinkGDBServer -device STM32F417IG`
+1. Open a terminal window and start the JLink gdbserver, specifying the SVC device:

+   `JLinkGDBServer -device STM32F417IG`

-2. Open another terminal window and start GDB, passing the nuttx ELF image you want to upload: `arm-none-eabi-gdb <path-to-svc-nuttx>`.
+2. Open another terminal window and start GDB, passing the nuttx ELF image you want to upload:

+   `arm-none-eabi-gdb <path-to-svc-nuttx>`.

    An [SVC image binary](http://ara-buildbot.leaflabs.com:8011/images/endo-svc.b4b29bdfc51281dbb30172d8625a2cb2deb51047/nuttx) you can use is available on the Google I/O demo buildbot.

-3. Connect GDB to gdbserver: `target remote localhost:2331`
+3. Connect GDB to gdbserver:

+   `target remote localhost:2331`

-4. Reset target: `monitor reset`
+4. Reset target:

+   `monitor reset`

+5. Load the ELF image into flash memory:

+   `load`.

-5. Load the ELF image into flash memory: `load`.
-Note: to load the SVC binary image, use the 'restore' command instead:
+   *Note*: to load the SVC binary image (nuttx.bin), use the 'restore' command instead:

    `restore nuttx.bin binary 0x08000000`

+6. Run the ELF image.

+   `continue`

+   You can use control-C to break execution, set breakpoints, etc. Another `monitor reset` / `continue` will restart the image from its reset vector.

 ###Additional Info